nsmryan/hew/README.markdown

 The hexadecimal data given will be read regardless of whitespace or separator characters to attempt to support the widest range of use cases.
-The hexadecimal output is configurable to allow a separator, an optional '0x' prefix, hex words split into groups, and mulitple rows of a given number of bytes of data.
+The hexadecimal output is configurable to allow a separator, an optional '0x' prefix, hex words split into groups, and multiple rows of a given number of bytes of data.

 # Usage
 Hew has two distinct modes- bin and hex- and must be provided a mode on the